Peterson’s Algorithm for Mutual Exclusion | Set 2 (CPU Cycles and Memory Fence)

 Thread Entered: 1 Thread Entered: 0 Actual Count: 2000000000 | Expected Count: 2000000000

 This article is contributed by Pinkesh Badjatiya .
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.